PeepalFarm/peepalfarm.github.io/markdown/join.md

 Long termer
 --
-Interested in being part of "Badmash Peepal" for long?
+Interested in being part of "Peepal Farm" for long?
 If one of these [positions](/?p=positions) fancy you, come for work exchange, discuss your vision, hear ours and lets see if there is overlap.

 [Paying guest](/?p=farmstay)
 --